metafizzy/fizzy.school/content/replace-jquery-this.md

 This is all to say that jQuery's use of `this` in event listeners and `.each()` is not improper, but it is quirky.
 It doesn't have the similar meaning of _self_, but a special meaning that's particular to one small facet of browser JavaScript.

-We can allievate ourselves from the quirkiness of jQuery's `this` by using other jQuery features.
+We can alleviate ourselves from the quirkiness of jQuery's `this` by using other jQuery features.

 ## .each() element argument